caffreb/JCPapers/Longshot.md

 ## Methods

 ### Identification of candidate SNVs
+ - Identified via pileup of aligned reads via a genotype likelihood calculation.
+ - filtered for min coverage (6) and alternate allele number(3) and alternate allele fraction (0.125)

 ### Local realignment using pair-HMMs
+ - Realign parts of the read to a small window around an SNV using a Pair-HMM.
+ - Use k-mer anchors on each side.
+ - Parameters of HMM (i.e. transitions from A->A, A->T etc.) are estimated from aligned reads prior to realignment.
+ - Calculate the probability of the read given the ref and alt sequences.
+Take the higher prob as the ref.
+ - Filtered SNVs which had reads over represented from one allele.

 ### Haplotype-informed genotyping

 ### Variant filtering
+ - Filtered according to GQ value, variable threshold for Longshot.
+ - Read depth greater than $d+5*sqrt(d)$, d is median read depth
+ -

 ### Simulations